About

 Who am I?

 I grew up in a small town in the north of England with working-class parents who believed in education.
-I studied French and German at Oxford.
+I studied French and German at the University of Oxford.
 The gulf between my early upbringing and my later world left me with trauma and, eventually, the wrong career.
 Now I choose truth and freedom, and I want to share what I can to help others.

 What will my content look like?

-A community – if you like
+A community concerned with meaning – if you like

 I’d love to build an eclectic, multicultural community of readers who share an interest in these themes — a place where dialogue is welcome.
 I plan to publish weekly reflections, and from time to time I’ll also share drafts of my novels and short stories, inviting your feedback before they’re published.